lando-cal/tech-notes/docs/deb.md

 apt-file find libmysqlclient.so
 ```

-## Show a list of installed packages
+## Show a list of packages that are installed or have left things on the filesystem

 ```
 dpkg --list